Gerald B. Healy, M.D., FACS, FRCSI, FRCS – Chief Surgical Officer

 In 1986, Dr. Healy was elected to the Board of Directors of the American Board of Otolaryngology and served as its Executive Vice-President until 2004.
 He has also served as a Director of the American Board of Emergency Medicine.
 He served as a member of the Board of Registration in Medicine in Massachusetts through 2014.

-Dr. Healy has served as a Trustee of the Children’s Hospital Boston and is currently a Trustee of Boystown in Omaha, Nebraska.
+Dr. Healy served as a former Trustee of the Boston Children’s Hospital and Boystown in Omaha, Nebraska.

 An active scholar and lecturer, Dr. Healy is the author of several books and book chapters and/or monographs, and is extensively published in peer-reviewed journals.
 He has been the principal investigator of NIH funded research addressing diseases affecting infants and children and has been cited for his pioneering work with laser surgery in children.
 In addition he has lectured in North America, Asia and Europe on health care reform, patient safety, the need to restructure medical education and international medical collaboration.